marcpybus/var-node/README.md

     - `https://ftp.ensembl.org/pub/grch37/release-111/variation/indexed_vep_cache/homo_sapiens_merged_vep_111_GRCh37.tar.gz`
     - `https://ftp.ensembl.org/pub/release-111/variation/indexed_vep_cache/homo_sapiens_merged_vep_111_GRCh38.tar.gz`

 \* It is possible to skip VEP annotation and reduce disk space requirements.
-Set the `USE_VEP=1` variable to `0` in the `.env` file before you run the project.
-Fasta files and chain files **must** be downloaded to make variant queries.
+To do so, set the `USE_VEP` variable to `0` in the `.env` file before you run the project.
+Please note that Fasta files and chain files must be downloaded in order to make actual variant queries.

 ### Loading genomic variants from the database
 Variants from a VCF files can be loaded into the database using the **data-manager** container: